octobercms/docs/3.x/extend/services/queue.md

 ```

 > **Note**: Instead of making objects available to queued Closures via the `use` directive, consider passing primary keys and re-pulling the associated models from within your queue job.
 This often avoids unexpected serialization behavior.

-When using Iron.io push queues, you should take extra precaution queueing Closures.
-The end-point that receives your queue messages should check for a token to verify that the request is actually from Iron.io.
-For example, your push queue end-point should be something like: `https://example.com/queue/receive?token=SecretToken`.
-You may then check the value of the secret token in your application before marshalling the queue request.

 ## Running the queue worker